Submission Preparation Checklist

+Each full manuscript will be subject to a quality check or screening before it can be projecting to an Editorial Board.
 Details of the submission and review process can be found at https://www.tci-thaijo.org/index.php/cdmh.
 The editor and editorials board oversee manuscript reviews.
 Once a manuscript is submitted, an editor is assigned to make the peer reviewer assignments through the double-blind peer review by at least three experts.
 The entire process ordinarily takes 3 months and revisions are often requested.
-Corresponding authors who require assistance in submitting their manuscripts should contact the Editorial Office via the website, https://www.tci-thaijo.org/index.php/cdmh and www.ricd.go.th/cdmh; or e-mail, firstname.lastname@example.org, and email@example.com.
+Corresponding authors who require assistance in submitting their manuscripts should contact the Editorial Office via the website, https://www.tci-thaijo.org/index.php/cdmh ; or e-mail, email@example.com, firstname.lastname@example.org

 TYPES OF MANUSCRIPT

 Details of the submission and review process can be found at https://www.tci-thaijo.org/index.php/cdmh.
 Details of the submission and review process can be found at https://www.tci-thaijo.org/index.php/cdmh.
 The editor and editorials board oversee manuscript reviews.
 Once a manuscript is submitted, an editor is assigned to make the peer reviewer assignments through the double-blind peer review by at least three experts.
 The entire process ordinarily takes 3 months and revisions are often requested.
-Corresponding authors who require assistance in submitting their manuscripts should contact the Editorial Office via the website, https://www.tci-thaijo.org/index.php/cdmh and www.ricd.go.th/cdmh; or e-mail, firstname.lastname@example.org, and email@example.com.
-Abstracts and manuscripts should be prepared in accordance with the instructions including formatting of tables, figures, references and metrics.
+Corresponding authors who require assistance in submitting their manuscripts should contact the Editorial Office via the website, https://www.tci-thaijo.org/index.php/cdmh and www.ricd.go.th/cdmh; or e-mail, email@example.com, and firstname.lastname@example.org.
+Abstracts and manuscripts should be prepared in accordance with the instructions including formatting of tables, figures, references, and metrics.
 The editor is responsible for obtaining reviews and deciding on the disposition of all manuscripts (acceptance, rejection, or requests for revision).
-(Reminder: It is important that the article has never been published before and notin the between time of submitting in other journal, notcopyright by other publishers)
+(Reminder: It is important that the article has never been published before and not in the between the time of submitting in other journals, not copyright by other publishers)

 TYPES OF MANUSCRIPT

-Manuscripts submitted in the form of review articles, research papers, case studies, case reports, invited review articles, preliminary report, miscellany and systemic reviews related to child development and mental health or short communications where as an approximate guide to length with Microsoft word and PDF file format.
+Manuscripts submitted in the form of review articles, research papers, case studies, case reports, invited review articles, preliminary reports, miscellany and systemic reviews related to child development and mental health or short communications whereas an approximate guide to length with Microsoft word and PDF file format.

 - Review articles, invited review articles, preliminary report, and systemic reviews must: not exceed 15 typed pages of printed text, inclusive of tables, figures and references; and with maximum 15-40 references which should be within 10* year